 - Math courses

-- Other important courses include composition public speaking, ecology, natural resources, or conservation biology.
+- Other important courses include writing composition, public speaking, ecology, natural resources, and conservation biology.

 In college, major in:

 - Fisheries management

 - Other classes would include ecology, physiology, zoology, ichthyology, and conservation biology